ghalib-bello/4Dsurvival/4Dsegment/README.md

 ### Run 4D*survival* Docker image
 We will run the docker image and mount the `data` folder produced after running 4D*Segment* :

-    docker run -it --rm -v <4DSEgment-folder-path>/data/:/4Dsegment ghalibbello/4dsurvival_new:latest /bin/bash
+    docker run -it --rm -v <4DSegment-folder-path>/data/:/4Dsegment_output -v <empty-results-folder>:/4DSurvival_results ghalibbello/4dsurvival_new:latest /bin/bash

+In the above command, `<4DSegment-folder-path>` is simply a placeholder for the directory on your local machine where the 4D*Segment* `data` folder resides.
+And `<empty-results-folder>` is a placeholder for an empty directory on your local machine where you would like the results of 4D*Survival* (risk score predictions, saved DL models, Kaplan-Meier plot images, text files summarizing validation results) to be saved.
-The launches an interactive linux shell terminal that gives users access to the image's internal file system, and mounts the aforementioned `data` directory from the local host to the `/4Dsegment` directory within the 4D*survival* docker image.
+Running the above command launches an interactive linux shell terminal that gives users access to the Docker image's internal file system, and also mounts the local folders `<4DSEgment-folder-path>` and `<empty-results-folder>` onto the `/4Dsegment_output` and `/4DSurvival_results` directories within the 4D*survival* docker image.

 Typing
 ```
 ls -l
 ```
-will list the contents of the `/4Dsegment`, showing the mount was successful.
+will list the contents of the `/4Dsegment_output`, showing the mount was successful.
 Next, type the following commands:

 ```